quiltdata/quilt/docs/Advanced Features/workflows.md

    url: s3://quilt-sergey-dev-metadata/schemas/top-secret.schema.json
 ```

-With this configuration you can't push anything without specifying workflow:
+With the above configuration you must specify a workflow before you can push:

 ```python
 >>> import quilt3